Skip to Content

 Scott learned he had kidney disease and was referred to Samuel Stea, MD, for care.
 After multiple procedures to drain fluid that built up, Scott began going to dialysis three times a week.

 In addition to the kidney disease, Scott was having heart problems.
-He was referred to Kashif Chaudhry, MD, who implanted a pacemaker into Scott's heart.
+He was referred to UPMC to receive a pacemaker in his heart.

 Sarah Swain, DO, helped coordinate his care.